Indianola, Washington: History

 By 1929, three passenger boats left the Indianola dock for Seattle every day, and the 1930s brought more connections to the outside world.
 A power line was strung in 1930, and phone service was established in 1934.
 The Port of Indianola was established in 1933 after a special election.
 The dock, which had previously only accommodated passengers, was widened and reinforced to allow auto access.
 In 1935, Kitsap County began taking surveys to build a road to connect Indianola and Suquamish; when the road was completed in 1939, it was the first time Indianola was accessible by other means of transportation than boat.

 Road access to Indianola changed the character of the community somewhat, as the community now had access to more amenities in Kitsap and was no longer self-contained.
 The school closed in 1941 after more than twenty years of classes.
 Kitsap County's naval bases and facilities brought a population boom during World War II, and many families settled in Indianola.
 Ferry service was discontinued in Fall of 1951 after the Agate Pass Bridge opened and the Washington State Ferries took over ferry service on Puget Sound.

 It was not until after 1957 that the name of the post office was changed from Kitsap to Indianola, due to the confusion caused by its sharing a name with the county.

+During the 1980s, the Suquamish Tribe bought land in Indianola to build affordable housing for their members.
+Non-native residents campaigned against the development, and the tribe asked the American Friends Service Committee to help improve relations between the two communities.
+Over the next decade, inter-community groups met and helped build a baseball field, perform a ceremony to bless the land, and record oral histories with 12 elders from the town.

+In 2020, relations between non-native Indianola residents and the Suquamish Tribe deteriorated following efforts by beachfront property owners in Indianola to restrict access to the town's beach.
+In response, several groups of Indianola residents focused on sharing the Suquamish history of the town and advocating for ways to return town land to the Suquamish Tribe.